ElmoDFGD/ElmoRim/README.md

 With these specs the game runs at 60fps@1080p and at around 45fps@1440p (in exteriors, 60 fps in interiors).

-Recommendations on how to tweak the balance between visual quality/performance are provided [in the wiki](https://github.com/ElmoDFGD/ElmoRim/wiki/Welcome-to-the-ElmoRim-wiki#tweaking-the-game-settings).
+Recommendations on how to tweak the balance between visual quality and performance are provided [in the wiki](https://github.com/ElmoDFGD/ElmoRim/wiki/Welcome-to-the-ElmoRim-wiki#tweaking-the-game-settings).

 Modlist size: X GB (of which Y GB are downloads)